-Sarah has been teaching elementary art for 11 years and currently teaches in the Wentzville School District.
+Sarah has been teaching elementary art for 11 years and currently teaches in the Washington School District.
 She earned her undergraduate degree from Southern Illinois University Carbondale and has a Master of Mental Health Practices in Schools from University of Missouri Columbia.
 Sarah enjoys all types of art forms and teaches private and group lessons, as well as directs art parties for both kids and adults.
 Sarah and her husband Brendan Bayless, a glass artist, live in Marthasville with their two young children.

 "I am an artist and an art teacher at Lafayette High School in the Rockwood School District.
 Art is my life long passion.
 I love to look at it; I love to create it and to teach it.
 I have been working with 2D and 3D design over 20 years and love to explore different ways of visual expression and experiment with various art media."

 As an artist, I am inspired by mankind’s connection to documenting the past and present.
 While attending the Kansas City Art Institute, I was selected for the KCAI artist exchange program through the University of Brighton UK.The visiting artists program gave me the opportunity to visually document my family’s ancestry throughout Eastern and Western Europe.
 During my graduate studies at The University of Pennsylvania, I developed and taught an undergraduate drawing class that incorporated rhythmic music and drawing.
 I currently teach 2D design for Lindenwood University, 2D & 3D design for St.Louis Community College Wildwood campus, 2D design/Art Appreciation for St.Charles Community College and instruct multiple classes for Laumeier Sculpture Park’s Summer Art Camp.